pbrazdil/openshift-resque-cartridge/README.md

 Runs [Resque](https://github.com/resque/resque) on [OpenShift](https://openshift.redhat.com/app/login) using downloadable cartridge support.

-[Redis cartridge](https://github.com/smarterclayton/openshift-redis-cart) needs to be installed, then we can proceed to installation of Resque cartridge, run this command in terminal
+First of all [Redis cartridge](https://github.com/smarterclayton/openshift-redis-cart) must be installed.

+If it is then we can proceed to installation of Resque cartridge, run this command in terminal

     rhc add-cartridge http://cartreflect-claytondev.rhcloud.com/reflect?github=pbrazdil/openshift-resque-cartridge --app YOUR_APPLICATION_NAME